1970 Tampa Spartans football team

 After their upset at Miami, Tampa was ranked as the No. 1 team in the College Division, returned home and defeated Xavier 33–10 to remain undefeated.
 The Spartans then won a pair of games in Louisiana against Louisiana Tech and before they returned home for the final three games of the season.
 In their 68–7 blowout victory over Idaho State, McQuay was the star as he rushed for 213 yards and had three touchdowns.
 Against Vanderbilt, Tampa was required to suspend five players, that included three starters on the defense, to comply with Southeastern Conference rules for transfer players as the Spartans played as an Independent.
 Without several of their defensive starters, Tampa lost their lone game of the season against the Commodores 28–36 before 35,893 fans.
-The Spartans then closed the season with a 49–7 win over and claimed the final No. 2 ranking.
+The Spartans then closed the season with a 49–7 win over Florida A&M and claimed the final No. 2 ranking.
 After the end of the season, on December 19, Curci was hired by Miami to serve as their new head coach.